 GUNRID Air Purifying Curtain, Light Gray

-In the time of COVID-19, why wouldn’t you want an air-purifying curtain?
-I had no idea before I opened this catalogue that such a thing existed, but apparently it does.
-But even if air-cleaning curtains aren’t your jam, you just might fall in love with the detailing on the top of these $29.99 curtains, as I did.
+I had no idea before I opened this catalogue that air purifying curtains were a thing that existed, but apparently it does!
+Even if air-cleaning curtains aren’t your jam, you just might fall in love with the detailing on the top of these $29.99 curtains, as I did.
 I would buy them for that alone.

 14 of 19